Health and Social Care facilities - our monitoring reports on premises and services

 The Care Quality Commission (CQC) has published its review of standards of care across England.
 Click here view their report The state of care, 2016/17.
 An interactive map, showing care facilities and their CQC ratings, can be viewed by clicking here.

-The Patient Experience Library, which provides a database of all Healthwatch reports, and reports from many other organisations concerned with health and social care, has created an interactive map giving the location of every health or social care facility across England that is the subject of a Healthwatch report (including ours).
-Links are also available to relevant CQC reports.
+The Patient Experience Library, which provides a database of all Healthwatch reports, and reports from many other organisations concerned with health and social care, has created a series of interactive maps that enable you to find out the locations of Healthwatch organisations across England, the reports published by Healthwatch about health and care faciltities across England and data about the experiences of patients at facilities provided by NHS Trusts.

 If you have concerns about the way in which someone you know is being looked after, whether in a care or nursing home, or in a NHS facility, or even in their own home, you can raise them with Havering's Council's Adult Safeguarding Team.
 Click here to go to Havering Council's Safeguarding Adults webpage for more information.